Start9Labs/documentation/site/source/user-manual/service-guides/vaultwarden.rst

   :depth: 2
   :local:

+Vaultwarden is a self-hosted password manager, which means your passwords physically live on your Embassy.
+Be sure to create backups and keep them safe!
+If you lose your Embassy or uninstall Vaultwarden, and you have not made a backup, all your passwords will be lost forever.
+If you currently have a *hosted* account with Bitwarden, you can export your data from that account and import it to your Vaultwarden service on Embassy using the built-in import/export features in any Bitwarden application.

 .. note:: The version of Bitwarden server used on the Embassy is a fork called "Vaultwarden."
-Despite this, it still functions with several of the apps/integrations that are built for, and still named after, "Bitwarden."
+It functions with all of the apps/integrations that are built for, and still named after, "Bitwarden."
 We apologize for any confusion this may cause.

 Check out our `Vaultwarden video <https://www.youtube.com/watch?v=YcxxVHpm9j0>`_ for basic features and setup!